amirchev/OBS-OpenLP-Lyrics-Interface/README.md

 1. In OpenLP, go to `Settings -> Configure OpenLP -> Remote`.
 Copy the 'Stage view URL'.
 2. Add a custom Browser source in OBS to your desired scene, and paste the stage view URL there.
 Don't forget to add the name of the custom stage view.
 If you named your stage `stream`, then your URL will look something like this: `http://192.168.1.7:4316/stage/stream`.
 Note: your IP may be different than mine.
 3. Add a custom browser dock by going to `View -> Docks -> Custom Browser Docks...` in OBS.
 Name the dock OpenLP Lyrics and paste the same URL that you had in the Browser source, but add `control.html` to it.
 E.g., `http://192.168.1.7:4316/stage/stream/control.html`.
+4. Right click on your Browser source and go to `Transform -> Edit transform...`.
+I keep the size at 1920x200, and only display 2 lines of lyrics at a time.
+You can set it up however you see fit.
+Other transform properites include `Position: 960, 960`, `Positional Alignment: Center`, `Bouding Box Type: Scale to inner bounds`, `Alignment in Bounding Box: Center`.
+5. Optionally, you can add a hotkey to hide/show the Browser source.

 You're all done.